mutisyag/ozone/doc/workflow.md

 When a version is _Recalled_, the Secretariat should be notified.
 OS should also be notified about any _Data Entry_ version created by the OS with its data based on the _Recalled_ one.

+_Recalling_ a version also means that the "current" version has to change.
+If there are any versions flagged as _Superseded_, the most recent one will be un-flagged and will become the current version.

 ### Entry and exit

 Submissions which are _Submitted_, _Processing_ or _Finalized_ can enter the _Recalled_ state, as long as they are not considered _superseded_, in which case the transition would be pointless.

 From the _Recalled_ state, the state of the submission can change to:

-- the previous state it was in (one of _Submitted_, _Processing_ or _Finalized_): A recalled submission can be _re-instated_ by the reporter, thus changing its state back to what it was before.
+- the state it had prior to being _Recalled_ (one of _Submitted_, _Processing_ or _Finalized_): A recalled submission can be _re-instated_ by the reporter, thus changing its state back to what it was before.
+In this case, any other version becomes _superseded_ and the re-instated one becomes "current".

-TODO EDW: is this OK?
-Sure it can be simplified.

 ### Actions by role